chec/seeder/README.md

 A Chec secret API key must be available in as the environment variable `CHEC_API_KEY` to use for seeding.
 The script is compatible with [dotenv](https://www.npmjs.com/package/dotenv).

-If you want to fail the execution if any seed returns error, provide environment variable `FAIL_EARLY=true`
+If you want to fail the execution if any seed call returns an error, provide environment variable `FAIL_EARLY=true`

 ### Global usage